 5.2.2.4 Mcc' Reference Point

-Communication flows between two Common Services Entities (CSEs) in infrastructure nodes that are oneM2M compliant and that resides in different M2M SP domains cross the Mcc' reference point.
-These flows enable a CSE of an infrastructure node residing in the Infrastructure Domain of an M2M Service Provider to communicate with a CSE of another infrastructure node residing in the Infrastructure Domain of another M2M Service Provider to use its supported services, and vice versa.
+Communication flows between two Common Services Entities (CSEs) in Infrastructure Nodes (IN) that are oneM2M compliant and that resides in different M2M SP domains cross the Mcc' reference point.
+These flows enable a CSE of an IN residing in the Infrastructure Domain of an M2M Service Provider to communicate with a CSE of another IN residing in the Infrastructure Domain of another M2M Service Provider to use its supported services, and vice versa.

 Mcc' extends the reachability of services offered over the Mcc reference point, or a subset thereof.